wouellette/foss4g_eochallenge/README.md

 ## Misc

-The `sentinelhub` package currently does not support custom DataSources, to add that support for time being you'll need to use the [`contants.py`](./constants.py) file to overwrite the original file in the package.
+The `sentinelhub` package currently does not support custom DataSources, to add that support for time being you'll need to use the [`contants.py`](./constants.py) and [`ogc.py`](./ogc.py) files to overwrite the original files in the package.